Affordable South LA

 4. Adaptive Content: When a category is selected, the theme selection and other UI elements adjust to show relevant options for that category.

-Another problem we faced
+Another Challenge we faced

-Visual prominence could influence user behavior
+Visual prominence could influence user behavior.

 We realized that the presentation format could significantly impact how users interacted with the content.